armada-ths/old.armada.nu/content/news/the-career-fair-of-2017-certified-as-an-eco-labeled-event.md

 \- Walk, bicycle or chose the bus/metro instead of taking the car.

-\- Chose tabwater instead of bottled water.
+\- Chose tap water instead of bottled water.

 \- Avoid stand-by on your technical devices (phone, computer, tablet..)